tejaswini-girish/Data-Analytics-Projects/README.md

 - Plotting bar charts and lines graphs to visualize our results
 - Labeling our graphs

+## Project 2 : FIFA Players Analysis

+1. Cleaning and Tranforming Data using Pandas
+2. Analyse
+3. Visualise using Matplotlib

-## Project 2 : Coffee Sales Analysis
+## Project 3 : Coffee Sales Analysis

 Ongoing...Will be updating soon